isabella232/nextgisweb_trailcam/trailcam-dashboard/README.md

 or building production version:
 `npm build`

+3. If you're running dev server you should to change target URL into `proxy.config.json`.

 License
 -------------
 This program is licensed under GNU GPL v2 or any later version